piknik1979/react-calc/README.md

 ## Manual starting

-Alternatively, the application can be started from the root directory:
+Alternatively, the application can be started from the root directory in the terminal:

 ### `npm start`